Getting overdraft protection

 Review your banking transactions from the past few months to a year.
 Check how many times you went into overdraft and what you paid in banking fees.
 This will help you figure out your overdraft protection needs.

-If you only go into overdraft a few times a year, consider overdraft protection with pay-per-use fees or a monthly overdraft service that doesn’t charge a fee unless you go into overdraft.
+For example, say you only go into overdraft a few times a year.
+Consider overdraft protection with pay-per-use fees.
+You may also consider a monthly overdraft service that doesn’t charge a fee unless you go into overdraft.
 This way, you won’t be paying for a service you’re not using.

-If you often go into overdraft, consider a monthly overdraft service or a premium bank account that includes overdraft protection.
+If you often go into overdraft, consider a monthly overdraft service.
+You may also consider a premium bank account that includes overdraft protection.

-Depending on which features are included, a premium account may be more expensive than basic bank accounts, but the higher monthly fee may be worthwhile depending on your situation.
+Depending on the features of a premium account, it may be more expensive than a basic bank account.
+However, the higher monthly fee may be worthwhile depending on your situation.

-Find the best bank account for your needs with the Account Comparison Tool.
+Find the best account for your needs with the Account Comparison Tool.

 Get electronic alerts from your financial institution